|Site Map | Bulletin Home | Temple University|

 AFROTC objectives are to:

-Temple University offers a program of study leading to a commission as a Second Lieutenant in the United States Air Force by agreement with Saint Joseph’s University’s Department of Aerospace Studies.
+Temple University offers a program of study leading to a commission as a Second Lieutenant in the United States Air Force by agreement with the Department of Aerospace Studies at Saint Joseph’s University.
 All Aerospace Studies courses are held on the Saint Joseph’s University campus.
-Credits will be transferred to Temple, appear on the official transcript, and count towards the student’s overall GPA.
+(Students wishing to have their AFROTC credits transferred to Temple should present their Saint Joseph's transcripts to the Office of the Senior Vice Provost for Undergraduate Studies, 500 Conwell Hall.)
 The AFROTC program enables college students to earn a commission as an Air Force officer while concurrently satisfying requirements for his or her baccalaureate degree.

-Air Force ROTC offers scholarships for one, two, three, and four years on a competitive basis to qualified applicants.
-All scholarships are applied to tuition and lab fees, and include a textbook allowance, plus a tax-free monthly stipend which varies from $250 to $400, depending on graduation date.
+Air Force ROTC offers scholarships up to 3.5 years on a competitive basis to qualified applicants.
+All scholarships are applied to tuition and lab fees, and include a textbook allowance, plus a tax-free monthly stipend which varies from $300 to $500, depending on graduation date.

 Director, Naval Science Department